jt1796/groker/README.md

 # Small Programs

+## regex.gvy
+Regex implementation.
+Has matching groups and backreferences.
+These features are not possible with a typical simple DFA implementation.

 ## poker.gvy
-Computes distribution of hands (straight flush etc)
+Computes distribution of hands (straight flush etc).

 ## json.gvy
 Handwritten json parser.
 Builds tree representation of json.

-## regex.gvy
+## diff.gvy
-Regex implementation
+Takes two strings `A` and `B` and returns a "patch" that can transform `A` into `B`.

 ## rpn.gvy
 Postifx notation calculator.
 Example: 2 2 + 2 * == 8